 This is one astoundingly good ham stew, especially when made with one of our Woodland Pastured Ham ends (or center cuts).
 But it can also be made using the Ham Chunks and Ham Hocks.
-First, cook your ham following these steps.
-Then come back to this page for the stew part.

 - Add additional ingredients to your ham in the last 5 – 6 hrs. of cooking time.